UniversalDependencies/docs/_it-dep/acl-relcl.md

 shortdef: 'acl:relcl'
 ---

-A relative clause is an instance of 'acl', characterized by finiteness and usually omission of the modified noun in the embedded clause.
+A relative clause is an instance of <code>acl</code>, characterized by finiteness and usually omission of the modified noun in the embedded clause.
 The noun can be omitted or, more frequently, substituted by a relative pronoun (*il quale*, *cui*), relative conjunction (*che*), or an adverb (*dove*).

 ~~~ sdparse
 L' inchiesta che coinvolge Bernard Tapie